Albert0i/mariadb-vss/README.md

 #### I. [What is HNSW?](https://towardsdatascience.com/similarity-search-part-4-hierarchical-navigable-small-world-hnsw-2aad4fe87d37/) (TL;DR)
 > [Hierarchical Navigable Small World](https://arxiv.org/pdf/1603.09320.pdf) (HNSW) is a state-of-the-art algorithm used for an approximate search of nearest neighbours.
+Under the hood, HNSW constructs optimized graph structures making it very different from other approaches that were discussed in previous parts of this article series.

 > **Similarity search** is a problem where given a query the goal is to find the most similar documents to it among all the database documents.